-For 2019 and 2020, bonuses were paid in cash and determined based upon the achievement of performance metrics related to our corporate objectives, including objectives pertaining to our advancement of clinical and preclinical programs and achievement of corporate development and financing initiatives.
+For 2021 and 2022, bonuses were paid in cash and determined based upon the achievement of performance metrics related to our corporate objectives, including objectives pertaining to our advancement of clinical and preclinical programs and achievement of corporate development and financing initiatives.

 Performance Goals.
-In general, our Compensation Committee approves all bonus payments to our executive officers based upon the attainment of performance targets established by the Compensation Committee and related to scientific, operational, and financial metrics with respect to the Company or any of its subsidiaries (the "Performance Goals"), which may include, among others, business development and financing milestones; developmental, clinical or regulatory milestones; strategic transactions; clinical trial milestones and results; any of which may be measured in absolute terms or compared to any incremental increase or measured in terms of growth.
+In general, our Compensation and Management Development Committee approves all bonus payments to our executive officers based upon the attainment of performance targets established by the Compensation and Management Development Committee and related to scientific, operational, and financial metrics with respect to the Company or any of its subsidiaries (the "Performance Goals"), which may include, among others, business development and financing milestones; developmental, clinical or regulatory milestones; strategic transactions; clinical trial milestones and results, any of which may be measured in absolute terms or compared to any incremental increase or measured in terms of growth.
 Further, any Performance Goals may be used to measure the performance of the Company as a whole or as a business unit or other segment of the Company.
 Any bonuses paid are based upon objectively determinable bonus formulas that tie such bonuses to one or more Performance Goals.
-The bonus formulas are adopted by the Compensation Committee and communicated to each executive officer.
-No bonuses are paid unless and until the Compensation Committee makes a determination with respect to the attainment of the performance objectives.
-Notwithstanding the foregoing, the Compensation Committee may adjust bonuses payable based on achievement of individual performance goals or pay bonuses (including, without limitation, discretionary bonuses) to executives based upon such other terms and conditions as the Compensation Committee may in its discretion determine.
-The bonuses payable may be paid in equity or cash.
+The bonus formulas are adopted by the Compensation and Management Development Committee and communicated to each executive officer.
+No bonuses are paid unless and until the Compensation and Management Development Committee may adjust bonuses payable based on achievement of individual performance goals or pay bonuses (including, without limitation, discretionary bonuses) to executives based upon such other terms and conditions as the Compensation and Management Development Committee may adjust bonuses payable based on achievement of individual performance goals or pay bonuses (including, without limitation, discretionary bonuses) to executives based upon such other terms and conditions as the Compensation and Management Development Committee may be paid in equity or cash.

-2020 Performance Goals and Performance Goal Achievement.
-In early 2020, our Compensation Committee reviewed and approved our 2020 Performance Goals and subsequently evaluated the Company's performance against those goals in early 2021.
-The 2020 Performance Goals were divided into four categories that the Compensation Committee determined advanced the Company's overall corporate strategy: (a) research and development, including advancement of our key assets PRS-343, PRS-344, PRS-060, and certain other respiratory drug candidates, along with certain improvements to our Anticalin® platform (50%), (b) corporate development, which involved advancing the Company's business development efforts, advancing current partnership assets, and exploring potential meaningful additional partnerships for the Company's portfolio of drug candidates (25%), (c) finance, including appropriate FP&A planning, accounting and auditing activities (15%), and (d) culture and talent development, including employee engagement, development and employee satisfaction goals (10%).
-In early 2021, the Compensation Committee considered each of the 2020 Performance Goals in detail and determined that we had achieved 70% of the 2020 Performance Goals on an overall basis.
+2022 Performance Goals and Performance Goal Achievement.
+In early 2022, our Compensation and Management Development Committee reviewed and approved our 2022 Performance Goals and subsequently evaluated the Company's performance against those goals in early 2023.
+The 2022 Performance Goals were divided into five categories that the Compensation and Management Development Committee determined advanced the Company's overall corporate strategy: (a) research and development, including advancement of our key assets cirrebafusp alfa, PRS-344, elarekibep (formerly referenced as "PRS-060"), PRS-220, and certain other respiratory drug candidates, along with certain improvements to our Anticalin® platform (45%); (b) corporate development and financing, which involved advancing the Company's business development efforts, advancing current partnership assets, and exploring potential meaningful additional partnerships for the Company's portfolio of drug candidates (25%); (c) finance, including appropriate FP&A planning, accounting and auditing activities, investor relations, and corporate communications (10%); (d) culture and talent development, including employee engagement, development and employee satisfaction goals (10%); and (e) compliance and quality, which involved achievement of compliance and quality goals set for various departments (10%).
+Performance under each category is evaluated on a 0-100% scale.
+Our evaluation system also permits consideration of areas of overachievement when we exceed our stated goals and when the Compensation and Management Development Committee considers any overachievement when assessing our level of goal achievement.
+In early 2023, the Compensation and Management Development Committee consider each of the 2022 Performance Goals in detail, including any potential overachievement, and determined that we had achieved 70% of the 2022 Performance Goals on an overall basis.